mingfang/terraform-provider-k8s/docs/resources/admissionregistration_k8s_io_v1beta1_mutating_webhook_configuration.md

 ######  TypeString

 SideEffects states whether this webhook has side effects.
-Acceptable values are: Unknown, None, Some, NoneOnDryRun Webhooks with side effects MUST implement a reconciliation system, since a request may be rejected by a future step in the admission change and the side effects therefore need to be undone.
+Acceptable values are: Unknown, None, Some, NoneOnDryRun Webhooks with side effects MUST implement a reconciliation system, since a request may be rejected by a future step in the admission chain and the side effects therefore need to be undone.
 Requests with the dryRun attribute will be auto-rejected if they match a webhook with sideEffects == Unknown or Some.
 Defaults to Unknown.
 #### timeout_seconds

 ######  TypeInt